David A. Kenny

 Variable Whites Blacks Summary

-Note that presuming that the variances in the two groups are equal results in a worsening of fit.
+Note that presuming that the disturbance variances in the two groups are equal results in a worsening of fit.

 Variable Whites Blacks Summary